Gretten/weather-sandbox/README.md

-# The beautiful weather app powered by Vue.JS
+# This is a beautiful weather app powered by Vue.JS
 ```
 This little application can display the current weather for any city on the earth.